- 1. Verify Your Website With Google Search Console

 The first step to getting started with Google Search Console is to add and verify your website.

-Then you should check for crawl errors to make sure that Google can crawl and index your pages without any problems.
+Then, you should check for crawl errors to ensure that Google can crawl and index your pages without problems.

-A sitemap is a file in the root folder of your website that lists all URLs (permalinks) that search engines need to know about.
+A sitemap is a file in your website's root folder that lists all URLs (permalinks) that search engines need to know about.

 Although a sitemap does not directly influence your rankings, it helps Google during the crawling and indexing phase.